justtheimpaler/debbie/README.md

 ascending sequence and will ignore the last one (corresponding to version 1.2.0).
 A `debbie:clean` command would run the corresponding
 `clean.sql` files (the first three) in reverse ordering.

 By default SQL scripts are considered "layered"; this means that each version assumes the previous SQL scripts were already run in the database.
-Debbie also supports "non-layered" builds, where each SQL `build.sql` file includes the entire schema; in this case
+Debbie also supports "non-layered" builds, where each `build.sql` file includes the entire schema; in this case
 Debbie won't run previous SQL scripts, but only the specified version.
 This is set up in the configuration properties.

-## Error Control
+## Error Handling

 By default, errors during the *build* sequence are considered fatal and Debbie will stop the execution.
-Errors during the *clean* sequence are by default not considered fatal and Debbie will display them, but will continue the execution.
-In practice a clean sequence can be run multiple times in a row, if the developer considers the errors will sort themselves out.
+Errors during the *clean* sequence are by default not considered fatal, Debbie will display them but will continue the execution normally.
+In practice a clean sequence can be run multiple times in a row.
+This can be useful if the developer considers the database objcts dependencies will sort themselves out if run enough times in a row.

 Warnings are never considered fatal and are displayed (by default).
 They can be useful in some databases like Sybase (SAP ASE), where the execution plan of a query is displayed in the warnings output stream.

-The behavior of the build and clean sequences, as well as the treatment of warnings, can be changed in the configuration properties.
+The handling of errors in the build and clean sequences as well as the treatment of warnings can be changed throught the configuration properties.

 ## Data Scenarios